anonymousthesecond/Elo-Prime/README.md

 ## Contribution Guidelines

 Contributions to the project are welcome!
-Please follow these guidelines:
+Follow these guidelines:

 - Fork the repository and create a new branch for your changes.
 - Make your modifications and ensure they adhere to coding standards and best practices.